 Price: from £499 for 1 Week

 Start Dates: 1st and 15th of each month.

 Accommodation: Volunteer accommodation situated in Gansbaai.

 Meals: Not included.
 Facilities provided at the accommodation

 South Africa has long been known for its abundance of Great White Sharks, making it a prime area to observe these magnificent creatures.
 The Great White Shark, which can grow up to seven meters (23 feet) in length and 4 tons in weight, is now a protected species in South Africa.

-Your experience will take you on an adrenalin-surging adventure experience in the heart of the world’s Great White Shark mecca that will leave you in awe of these gliding torpedoes of power.
+Your experience will take you on an adrenaline surging adventure experience in the heart of the world’s Great White Shark mecca that will leave you in awe of these gliding torpedoes of power.

-White Shark Projects is a world-leading organization that champions the cause of the Great White Shark.
-Initially founded as a research institute, White Shark Projects has expanded its services to include an excellent film department; a diving and viewing centre; and a separate conservation and education department.
+White Shark Projects is a world-leading organisation that champions the cause of the Great White Shark.
+Initially founded as a research institute, White Shark Projects has expanded its services to include an excellent film department, a diving and viewing centre and a separate conservation and education department.

-As a volunteer you’ll receive training in Great White Shark biology; research; behaviour; conservation; shark attacks and basic seamanship, inclusive of anchoring positions, wind directions, and shark tourism.
-Weather permitting; you will frequently go to sea, where you will become involved with all aspects of seamanship, shark conservation and ecotourism.
+As a volunteer you’ll receive training in Great White Shark biology, research, behaviour, conservation, shark attacks and basic seamanship including anchoring positions, wind directions and shark tourism.
+Weather permitting you will frequently go to sea, where you will become involved with all aspects of seamanship, shark conservation and ecotourism.